 The philosophy behind this method of instruction is itemization and quick observation.
 You don't have to read the whole thing in order to get it.
 And it's separated into checks that stand on their own.
-I don't get into checking pumps, but link out to the pump tests.
+I don't get into checking pumps, but here's a link to the pump tests -click here.

 "If you think your antique player is leaking or not playing correctly, here are some tips and methods to check that won't take very long."

 The player stack is the most important single component of the player piano because it has the most valves, and also because it plays the notes.
 It is the large "box" that usually sits above the keys in the majority of player pianos (there were a few older players whose stack was under the keybed).